 Optional Practical Training is a period of up to 12 months that USCIS has made available to legal F-1 students to gain work experience in their field of studies.

-Students who are completing their studies and graduating, and who are planning to apply for Optional Practical Training must attend a session on Optional Practical Training in order to get the application packet.
+Students who are completing their studies and graduating, and who are planning to apply for Optional Practical Training must complete the Optional Practical Training online seminar in order to get the application packet.
 A student can apply up to 90 days before graduation or within the 60-day grace period that follows the program completion date.

 Optional Practical Training (OPT) is defined by the Department of Homeland Security (DHS) as “temporary employment for practical training directly related to the student’s major area of study”.
 It must be at a level that is commensurate with the student’s degree level.